Skip to Content

 Durable Gardening Gloves to Prevent Hand Injuries

-• Leather gloves offer maximum durability for heavy-duty tasks
+• Leather gloves provide maximum durability for heavy pruning and thorny plants.

-• Nitrile-coated options provide excellent grip in wet conditions
+• Nitrile-coated options deliver exceptional grip enhancement in wet spring conditions.

-• Synthetic materials deliver flexibility while maintaining protection
+• Synthetic materials balance flexibility with reliable protection.

 Knee Pads for Added Comfort During Planting